sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 In a service-based environment, success is not measured by the number of users your service attracts, but rather the number of users amassed by the services that leverage your service.
 Add source (Microsoft)

 User privacy must still be preserved and modern digital identity recognition technologies are leveraged (e.g. facial, biometrics).
+Clients control their private data and have the ability to decide, for each services, whether to share it or not to influence their user experience.

 #### Any platform, any device, 3rd party integration